Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-This is compatible with the actions of $t$, $\dti$, $\dd_tt$ on the cohomology by definition.
-So (4.2.1) holds also for $\omega\in(H^jC_f^{\ssb})_j$, since the image of $H^jA_f^{\ssb}$ generates $H^jC_f^{\ssb}$ over $\C[\dd_t]$.
-The last assertion is well-known in the analytic case, see e.g.\ \cite{BaSa}, and is reduced to this case by using the scalar extensions
+\nin This is compatible with the actions of $t$, $\dti$, $\dd_tt$ on the cohomology by definition.
+So (4.2.1{4.2.1}) holds also for $\omega\in(H^jC_f^{\ssb})_j$, since the image of $H^jA_f^{\ssb}$ generates $H^jC_f^{\ssb}$ over $\C[\dd_t]$.
+The last assertion is well known in the analytic case (see for instance \cite{BaSa}), and is reduced to this case by using the scalar extensions

-\sk For $j\in\Z$, we then get
+\nin \sk For $j\in\Z$, we then get \htt{4.2.3}{}

-in the notation of (3.2), where $\la=\exp(-2\pi ik/d)$, see also \cite{Di1}. \sk We have moreover
+\nin in the notation of 3.2{3.2}, where $\la=\exp(-2\pi ik/d)$, see also \cite{Di1}. \sk We have moreover \htt{4.2.4}{}

-where the last term denotes the $t$-torsion subspace of $H^jA_f^{\ssb}$, which coincides with the $\dti$-torsion, and is annihilated by $\dd_t^{-p}$ for $p\gg 0$, see \cite{BaSa}. \ms\nin {\bf 4.3.~Relation with the Koszul cohomologies.} Set
+\nin where the last term denotes the $t$-torsion subspace of $H^jA_f^{\ssb}$, which coincides with the $\dti$-torsion, and is annihilated by $\dd_t^{-p}$ for $p\gg 0$, see \cite{BaSa}. \msn {\bf 4.3.~Relation with the Koszul cohomologies.} Set \htt{4.3.1}{}

-Using the short exact sequence of complexes
+\nin Using the short exact sequence of complexes

-we get isomorphisms
+\nin we get isomorphisms \htt{4.3.2}{}

-together with a short exact sequence
+\nin together with a short exact sequence

-By (4.3.1) and (4.3.2), we get an action of $\dti$ on $H^jA_f^{\prime\,\ssb}$, $H^jA_f^{\ssb}$ defined respectively by
+\nin By (4.3.1{4.3.1}) and (4.3.2{4.3.2}), we get an action of $\dti$ on $H^jA_f^{\prime\,\ssb}$, $H^jA_f^{\ssb}$ defined respectively by